uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

 Project 1 Rubric
 ----------------

-This project is worth 20% of your final grade, and is divided into three parts:
+This project is worth 15% of your final grade, and is divided into two parts:

 * Project 1a (Assignment 1 in chirc).
-Worth 20% of the Project 1 grade.
+Worth 5% of your final grade.
-* Project 1b (Assignment 2 in chirc).
-Worth 40% of the Project 1 grade.
+* Project 1b (Assignment 4 in chirc).
+Worth 10% of your final grade.
-* Project 1c (Assignment 3 in chirc).
-Worth 40% of the Project 1 grade.

 The grade for each project is divided into the following components: